Arrival

 • Some banks allow account opening on a short-term visa with a passport only, policies vary by branch

-A Korean bank account isn't optional.
-Without one you can't receive a local salary, pay rent by bank transfer, sign up for Korean e-commerce (Coupang, Baemin, etc.), pay utility bills, or use most Korean online services.
+A Korean bank account is not optional.
+Without one you cannot receive a local salary, pay rent by bank transfer, sign up for Korean e-commerce (Coupang, Baemin, and others), pay utility bills, or use most Korean online services.

-The frustrating part: most Korean banks require an Alien Registration Card (ARC / 외국인등록증) before they'll open a full account, and the ARC takes 2–4 weeks to arrive after you've applied at the immigration office.
-This creates a chicken-and-egg problem for newly arrived expats.
+The complication: most Korean banks require an Alien Registration Card (ARC, 외국인등록증) before they will open a full account, and the ARC takes 2 to 4 weeks to arrive after you have applied at the immigration office.
+This creates a timing gap for newly arrived foreign residents.

 The short answer: apply for your ARC first, wait for it, then open your bank account.
 In the meantime, use cash or a global card like Wise or Revolut for day-to-day spending.

-What you need before going to the bank
+What do you need before opening a Korean bank account?

 Required documents (all banks):